xarryon/BC-YOLO/README.md

-It is the official code from the papaer "Bi-path combination YOLO for real-time few-shot object detection"
+It is the official code from the paper "Bi-path combination YOLO for real-time few-shot object detection"